gaopengcuhk/Tip-Adapter/README.md

-# Official Code Release for TiP-Adapter
+# TiP-Adapter: Training-free CLIP-Adapter for Better Vision-Language Modeling
+This is the official code release for the paper ['TiP-Adapter: Training-free CLIP-Adapter for Better Vision-Language Modeling'](https://arxiv.org/abs/2111.03930).
+## Introduction

-Tip-Adapter provides faster convergence and better performance by initializing the adapter with a cache model.
+Tip-Adapter provides faster convergence and better performance than CLIP-Adapter by initializing the adapter with a cache model.

 <div align="center">
   <img src="cache_model.png"/>
 </div>

-# Implementation
+## Implementation
 Put ``tip_adapter_ImageNet.py`` into clip's folder and run

     python tip_adapter_ImageNet.py